Gangstas

 While preparing for this trip, I contacted Florida Keys flats guides I know for insight on rigging for snook.
 I had foolishly suggested fishing 12-pound-test, but they were consistent and clear: use 20-pound tippet and a heavy shock to have a reasonable chance of keeping them out in the clear, they said.
 I had no idea what to expect, but I rigged accordingly, tied on a white bunny fly and anxiously stepped in the batter’s box on the bow of Mike’s panga to finally experience snook fishing in the ‘groves.

 Quietly, we poled into the leeward side of this desolate mangrove island.
 Slowly and carefully, we hunted down the edge of dense, verdant cover.
 It was silent.
 Narrow shafts of brilliant sunlight penetrated the mangrove canopy providing a kaleidoscopic glimpse into the snook’s world of intense light erratically woven with opaque shadow amongst the maze of stout parabolic mangrove roots that anchor the island to the marl.
-What lays deeper within this eerie place is a mystery – a few short feet into the dense roots, utter darkness prevails . . .
-It was exhilarating.
+What lays deeper within this eerie place is a mystery – a few short feet into the dense roots, utter darkness prevails.
+This was exhilarating.

-I soon discovered that a kneeling position worked best for me, as it allowed a better view into shrouded mangrove tunnels and alcoves.
+I soon discovered that a kneeling position on the bow allowed me a better view into shrouded mangrove tunnels and alcoves.
 Firing low, side-arm shots under the overhang was easier, too.
 But our opportunities got increasingly tougher.
 The most improbable being a pair of small fish facing away from us, into the roots.
 A ray of light barely lit their golden tails, wagging gently as if to say, “Can’t touch ‘dis”.
 Mike said “Take it.
 Land it close . . . maybe they’ll turn.”
-I did, but these sullen little snook just waved buh-bye and disappeared into the darkness.
+I did, but those sullen little snook just snubbed us and disappeared into the darkness.

 Further down the edge, a few more wildly difficult opportunities materialized for these lazy creatures that slunk deep in their shady neighborhoods.
 Mike reiterated to try and get it right in their face, that they have to see it.
 My shots were getting better – just a couple feet from their shovelheads.
 But still, no reactions.
 From the back of the panga I kept hearing, “Closer”.
 Florida guides humor frustrated anglers by reminding them that nothing can ignore you like a tarpon.
 But if no one’s said it yet, I say it now – nothing can disrespect you like a snook.